sudosoph/docs/content/dns/how-tos/set-up-dns-on-section.md

 To simplify management for your websites, Section can provide DNS hosting.
 This is especially useful for pointing a zone-apex record (ie bare domain) at a Section endpoint if your current DNS hosting provider does not support the `ALIAS` or `ANAME` record types.

-Hosting your DNS with Section also provides convenient access to DNS management within the Aperture portal.
+Hosting your DNS with Section also provides convenient access to DNS management within the Section Console.

 ### Begin hosting DNS with Section